tetcoin/substrate-bip39/README.md

 ## Why not ditch BIP39 altogether?

 Because there are hardware wallets that use a single phrase for the entire device, and operate multiple accounts on multiple networks using that.
-A completely different wordlist would make their life much harder when it comes to providing future Substrate support.
+A completely different wordlist would make their life much harder when it comes to providing future Tetcore support.